pengkev/higgs-hackathon/backend/CALL_ACTIONS.md

 ### Legitimate Call (Forwarded)

 ```
-Bot: Hi, you've reached the office of Kevin Peng.
+Bot: Hi, you've reached the office of BosonAI.
 How can I help you today?
 Caller: Hi, this is Sarah from Acme Corp.
-I need to discuss the contract with Kevin.
+I need to discuss the contract with BosonAI.
 Bot: Thank you, Sarah.
-Let me connect you to Kevin right now.
+Let me connect you to BosonAI right now.
-[Call forwards to Kevin's phone: +1234567890]
+[Call forwards to BosonAI's phone: +1234567890]
 ```

 ### Spam Call (Ended)

 ```
-Bot: Hi, you've reached the office of Kevin Peng.
+Bot: Hi, you've reached the office of BosonAI.
 How can I help you today?
 Caller: Hello, we're calling about your car's extended warranty...
 Bot: I'm sorry, but that sounds like a spam call.
 Thank you for calling, but I will need to end this call now.
 [Call ends]